The optimality of word lengths. Theoretical foundations and an empirical study: Material

-We investigate the relationship between the frequency of a word and its length in languages from two collections: Common Voice Forced Alignments (\autoref{CVFA}), hereafter CV, and Parallel Universal Dependencies (\autoref{PUD}), hereafter PUD.
-PUD comprises 20 distinct languages from 7 linguistic families and 8 scripts (\autoref{tab:coll_summary_pud}).
-CV comprises 46 languages from 14 linguistic families (we include 'Conlang', i.e. 'constructed languages', as a family for Esperanto and Interlingua) and 10 scripts (\autoref{tab:coll_summary_cv}).
-Both PUD and CV are biased towards the Indo-European family and the Latin script.
-The typological information (language family) is obtained from Glottolog 4.6 \footnote{\url{https://glottolog.org/}}.
-The writing systems are determined according to ISO-15924 codes \footnote{\url{https://unicode.org/iso15924/iso15924-codes.html}}.
-In \autoref{tab:coll_summary_pud} and \autoref{tab:coll_summary_cv}, we show the scripts using their standard English names.
-For example, most languages from the Indo-European family are written in Latin scripts.
-We also categorize Chinese Pinyin and Japanese Romaji as Latin scripts.
+We borrow a dataset with information about word length and word frequency from recent research \parencite{Petrini2022b}, available in the repository of this article \parencite{petrini2026software}.
+The dataset has been extracted from two collections of texts: \textit{Common Voice Forced Alignments},\footnote{\url{https://commonvoice.mozilla.org/en/datasets}, for the forced alignments see \url{https://github.com/JRMeyer/common-voice-forced-alignments.}} hereafter CV, and \textit{Parallel Universal Dependencies},\footnote{https://universaldependencies.org/} hereafter PUD.
+PUD comprises 20 distinct languages from 9 linguistic families and 8 scripts. (\autoref{tab:coll_summary_pud}).
+CV comprises 46 languages from 12 linguistic families, two constructed languages, one isolate (Basque), and overall 10 scripts. (\autoref{tab:coll_summary_cv}).
+The typological information (language family) is obtained from Glottolog 4.6.\footnote{\url{https://glottolog.org/}} The writing systems are determined according to ISO-15924 codes.
+See \autoref{tab:coll_summary_pud} and \autoref{tab:coll_summary_cv} for basic statistical properties of the datasets.
+These are reproduced for convenience from \textcite{Petrini2022b}.\footnote{Notice that the counterpart of this table in \textcite{Petrini2022b}, Table 3, was distorted by bugs that were fixed to generate the version in this article.}

-All the preprocessed files used to produce the results are available in the repository of the article \footnote{In the \textit{data} folder of \url{https://github.com/jordi-cluet/IQL-Research-Project-21-22}.}.